jonnor/machinehearing/europython2021/presentation.md

 such as beer, cider or wine
 one puts together a compoud with yeast, source of sugars, water (the wort) into a vessel

+The vessel is put in a location with an appropriate temperature, and after some time the fermentation process will start.

+During fermentation the yeast will eat the sugar, which will produce alcohol, and as a byproduct also CO2 gas

+This process is critical for a good result, both to actually produce any alchohol but also to get a good taste.

+There are many things that can go wrong.
+- can fail to start
+- way to intense: foaming, blowout
+- abrupt stop

+At the top of the vessel you see an airlock.
+This is a device that will let the CO2 gas out, while not allowing oxygen, bugs or other contaminants in.

+And this device we will have a bit closer look at now.

 :::